idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 #####Using the "socket_feed" feed adapter#####
 AsterixDB provides socket adaptor which enables socket client to push data directly into dataset.
-Similar to Twitter Adaptor and Rss Adaptor, Socket adaptor works with a predefined datatype and feeds data into dataset controlled by `start feed` and `stop feed` statement.
+Similar to Twitter Adaptor and Rss Adaptor, Socket adaptor works with a predefined data model and feeds data into dataset controlled by `start feed` and `stop feed` statements.

         drop dataverse feeds if exists;
         create dataverse feeds;